 If you’ve ever spoken to someone through their doorbell, there’s a good chance that Ring connected those dots.
 In a few short years, Ring changed the doorbell industry for good and there is no turning back.

 How did they do this?

-By allowing homeowners to see whoever is at their door through the gift of video and then speak to them.
+By allowing homeowners to see whoever is at their door through the gift of video with the opportunity to speak to them remotely.

 In this article, we are going to review Ring Doorbells in all their intercommunication glory.